Fatihayoz/ui-ux-design-homework/planning/interview/notes.md

 In his free time he likes to walk in parks and gardens and old part of the city and he enjoys a lot walking with his son.

 Fatih says that it is not easy to start a new life in another country: waiting for documents to be prepared, learning new language, using English instead of his mothertongue, considering of the future job.

+## Needs
+- Safe environment for the family and their well-being.
+- Possibility to work to give a good example to his son.
+- Learning language (Dutch).
+- Settlement in the new country.
+- Opportunities to learn new things and new people.

+## Insights

+## Define the Problem

+### Why does Fatih need a Home page?
+- To tell his story to the world.
+- To make new acquaintances.
+- To find a job.

+### How does Fatih want to be represented?
+- He wants to greet anyone with a smile showing no bad intention.
+- A quick and keen learner interesting for a potential employer.
+- A careful father and family man.

+### Who they want to see their page
+- Anyone is welcome
+- like-minded people such as other asylim-seekers who came here with a different background, language learners.
+- Potential employers from companies (startups).

+### How will these people interact with the page
+- Reading information or story (text blocks)
+- Looking at the photo (photogallery)
+- People will be ble to contact him back (contacts or/and contact form).